Runtime Model

 Here is another code example that defines a guarded section for tag2:

-// This output will only be generated if 'tag2' or 'all' is specified
+// This output will be generated only if 'tag2' is enabled.

 {